Enzolita/pixelpals-pp5/README.md

 <summary>I would like to thank!</summary>
 <br>

-- My immediate and extended family, as well as my friends, who support and cheer me on!
-- To all engaged fellow students at all channels and a special shout out to #community-sweden!
+- To all engaged fellow students at all channels.
-- Code Institutes Tutor Support service, their help has been a source of immense relief when in total panic!
-Also yet another channel to gain more knowhow from.
+- Code Institutes Tutor Support service.
 - My mentor [Jubril Akolade](https://github.com/jubrillionaire/)
 </details>
 <br>